quantling/discriminative_lexicon_model/docs/source/performance.rst

 Prediction dataframes
 =====================

-You can see which word is predicted correctly in more details with pyldl.performance.predict_df.
+You can see which word is predicted correctly in more details with discriminative_lexicon_model.performance.predict_df.

 .. code-block:: python